Frequently asked questions

 - Create customized reporting on the consumption and completion of select E-Learning courses.

 What administrative functions are available for Software Assurance E-Learning courses?

-For customers who would like a more hands-on administrative approach to managing their Software Assurance E-Learning, administrative features are available through the new Microsoft Learning Central Business Portal.
+For customers who would like a more hands-on administrative approach to managing their Software Assurance E-Learning, administrative features are available through the Online Learning Administrator Portal.
 Administrators will be able to:

 Where can I find out more about the administrative functions available for Software Assurance E-Learning?

 The Software Assurance E-Learning Resources page offers detailed guidance on E-Learning administration options.

 More help is available on the Software Assurance E-Learning Resources webpage.

 The list of products varies by region, offering, application, version, and language.
 HUP typically offers your qualifying employees a low-cost download of Microsoft’s most popular and newest Office products.
 As an example, your qualifying employees who use Office Professional Plus 2013 on their work computers at your company would be eligible to acquire the HUP equivalent (Office Professional Plus 2013 HUP or Office 2011 for Mac, not both) for use on their home (or mobile) computers.
 See Benefit Admin FAQ (PDF, 428 KB) for additional information.

 To address the needs of multilingual individuals who routinely create or edit documents and presentations in different languages, HUP offers you optional Office Language Packs that enable Document Proofing Tools, Localized User Interface, and Help and User Assistance Tools for 40 different languages.